gdetor/autoencoders_for_time_series/README.md

 # Autoencoders for time series

 This repository provides a collection of autoencoders (AEs) and Variational AEs for time series data sets implemented in Pytorch.
-Autoencoders have several applications the time series field, such as
+Autoencoders have several applications in the time series field, such as
   - classification [1]
   - anomaly detection [2],
   - and time series prediction [3].